Edsonjorgef1/edsonjorgef1/README.md

 ### Important Notes:

-- 🔭 I’m currently working as a Lead Backend Developer & Systems Administrator.
+- 🔭 I’m currently working as a IT Manager & IT Generalist.
 - 🌱 I’m currently learning AWS, Azure, DevOps and Docker.
 - 👯 I’m looking to collaborate on open-source projects, etc.
 - 🤔 I’m looking for help with grow my hard skills in this giant community.